patrickatamaniuk/nfcfs/Readme.md

-Passthrough filesystem for OS X
+Normalizing filesystem for OS X
 ===============================

-which normalizes directory listings to unicode normal form C (NFC).
+which normalizes directory listings to unicode normal form C (NFC) based on OSXFUSE.
 Useful for subversion and other tools in context with Umlauts and other unicode issues on mixed OS environments.

 The Problem